altocodenl/cell/readme.md

 Data is the static.
 Programming is the dynamic.

-Four types: text, number, blist (numeric keys) and xlist (textual keys).
+Four types: text, number, list (numeric keys) and hash (textual keys).

-All data is inside a xlist that contains data.
+All data is inside a hash that contains data.

 All data is accessible unless explicitly forbidden by access rules.

-Access/location paths are blists containing text and number.
+Access/location paths are lists containing text and number.

 Code is made of programs.